-Be ready to grow huge plants with long side branches full of big long dense buds.
+Be ready to grow huge plants with long side branches full of big, long, dense buds.
 The production of resin is very high, so flowers are very sticky and full of trichomes and the plants will grow to 200-300cm tall.
 The THC content is at 7-15%.
-Basically, Durban Poison looks like a classic Sativa with all Sativa like qualities like long flowers and thin leaves.
-The flowering time varies from 8-9 weeks to 12-16 weeks with an outdoor harvest period during mid-October, and will produce XXL sized yields, according to Dutch Passion themselves.
+Basically, Durban Poison looks like a classic Sativa with all Sativa-like qualities, like long flowers and thin leaves.
+The flowering time varies from 8-9 weeks to 12-16 weeks with an outdoor harvest period during mid-October.
+She will produce XXL sized yields, according to Dutch Passion themselves.

 - Suggested Nutrients: GHE

 - Indoor Lighting Suggestion: HID 600W lights used during both the vegetation period and flowering period may help to produce around 115g/plant.

 Due to its Sativa genes, Durban Poison provides an intensely stimulating and energizing effect.
 This strain will be a great choice for a daytime use, as it does not give a heavy stoned feeling.
 Durban Poison relieves anxiety as well.
 As for aroma and taste, it is very spicy with anise, licorice, and clove undertones.

 For your convenience, we have added the Comments section where you can discuss products and share your opinion.